 On November 1, 2018, the Centers for Medicare and Medicaid Services (CMS) released the CY 2019 final Physician Fee Schedule (PFS), which includes final changes to Evaluation and Management (E/M) documentation guidelines in physician offices, adds payment for two new telecommunication services, and outlines several other key finalized changes.

 This regulatory advisor includes a high level overview of key provisions in the PFS Final Rule.
-It does not address the Quality Payment Program (QPP) portion of the rule, as that information will be covered in a forthcoming regulatory advisor.
-Unless otherwise indicated, CMS is the source of all data presented.
-You can find information on the 2019 PFS relative adjuster for off-campus provider-based hospital outpatient departments in Regulatory Advisor Volume Seventeen.
+The Quality Payment Program (QPP) portion of the rule is summarized in Regulatory Advisor Volume 19.

 In an effort to expand Medicare beneficiary access to care, two new communication technology codes were finalized for implementation in 2019.
 The services are not intended to replace any in-person visits, but rather to reduce unnecessary office visits.
 The first new service, a Brief Technology-Based Service, allows for providing a “brief check-in” to assess whether an established patient’s condition necessitates an office visit.

 - G2012: Brief Communication Technology-Based Service (e.g. virtual check-in): Brief communication technology-based service by a physician or other qualified health care professional who can report evaluation and management services, provided to an established patient, not originating from a related E/M service provided within the previous seven days nor leading to an E/M service or procedure within the next 24 hours or soonest available appointment, 5 – 10 minutes of medical discussion.